Human rights in Ba'athist Syria: History of human rights

 In 2009 Syria was included in Freedom House's "Worst of the Worst" section and given a rating of 7 for Political Rights: and 6 for Civil Liberties.
 According to Human Rights Watch, as of 2009 Syria's poor human rights situation had "deteriorated further".
 Authorities arrested political and human rights activists, censored websites, detained bloggers, and imposed travel bans.
 Syria's multiple security agencies continue to detain people without arrest warrants.
 No political parties were licensed and emergency rule, imposed in 1963, remained in effect.
 Various torture techniques deployed in Syrian detention centres and prisons include routine beatings, rapes, sexual violence, "Bisat al-rih" (flying carpet), etc.

 Before the outbreak of Syrian revolution in 2011, Ba'athist Syria's human rights situation was regarded as among the worst in the world.
 Ba'athist military apparatus arbitrarily arrested numerous civilians, tortured dissidents and violently persecuted Syrian Kurds.
 The Syrian police continued to arrest journalists, target human rights activists, censor websites, ban media outlets, detain bloggers, and impose travel bans.
 Arbitrary detentions, torture, and forced disappearances were widespread.
 Kurdish dissidents and political activists were regularly arrested and imprisoned.
 Expressions of Kurdish identity were banned, with Kurds being systematically discriminated and treated as "second-class citizens" in Ba'athist Syria.

 The scale of the brutal violence and state terrorism unleashed by the Assad regime and his foreign backers across the country after the eruption of the 2011 Syrian revolution was unprecedented, far outstripping the actions of other Arab autocrats who repressed the Arab Spring.
 It even exceeded the brutal violence unleashed by Hafez al-Assad during the Hama Massacre.
 By pursuing scorched-earth policies to crush the armed resistance, Bashar had destroyed majority of Syria's civilian, cultural and economic infrastructure.
 Unlike his father, Bashar killed far more Syrian civilians and has also lost significant amount of his political independence to foreign actors like Russia and Iran.
-As of 2023, more than a third of Syrian territories remain outside the control of the Ba'athist regime.

 In April 2017, the U.S. Navy carried out a missile attack against a Syrian air base which had been used to conduct a chemical weapons attack on Syrian civilians.
 This attack is also known as the 2017 Shayrat missile strike.
 In 2018, coalition forces including United States, France, and the United Kingdom also carried out a series of military strikes in Syria.